cdapio/cdap/docs/developer-guide/source/programming.rst

 All elements must be specified, either using ``.with...`` or ``.no...``.

-Notice that in coding the application, *Streams* and *DataSets* are defined using Continuuity classes, and are referenced by names, while *Flows*, *Flowlets* and *Procedures* are defined using user-written classes that implement Continuuity classes and are referenced by passing an object, in addition to being assigned a unique name.
+Notice that in coding the application, *Streams* and *Datasets* are defined using Continuuity classes, and are referenced by names, while *Flows*, *Flowlets* and *Procedures* are defined using user-written classes that implement Continuuity classes and are referenced by passing an object, in addition to being assigned a unique name.

-Names used for *Streams* and *DataSets* need to be unique across the Reactor instance, while names used for *Flows*, *Flowlets* and *Procedures* need to be unique only to the application.
+Names used for *Streams* and *Datasets* need to be unique across the Reactor instance, while names used for *Flows*, *Flowlets* and *Procedures* need to be unique only to the application.